 The Stiftung Datenschutz (Foundation for Data Protection) was established by the German Federal Government in 2013.
 The non-profit incorporated foundation is based in Leipzig, Saxony.
+The NPO offers a neutral forum for debates around effective and efficient data policy and develops recommendations for privacy politics.
+Acting independently in the field of data privacy, Stiftung Datenschutz links politics and the public, academics and business.
 It complements existing organizations and initiatives while liaising closely with German data protection authorities on state and federal levels.

-The foundation provides a neutral forum for the essential public discourse on privacy and effective and efficient data policy, with the aim of developing future-proof, viable proposals and practical recommendations for improved implementations of data protection theories.
+The foundation provides a forum for the essential public discourse on privacy and data protection policies, with the aim of developing future-proof, viable proposals and practical recommendations for improved implementations of data protection theories.
 Stiftung Datenschutz also supports research and interdisciplinary projects in the field of privacy and its protection, organizes lectures and conferences, and raises public awareness on the importance of privacy and data protection.

 The work of the Stiftung Datenschutz is overseen by an administrative board.
 Its members are independent academics: Prof. Dr. Indra Spiecker, LL.M.
 (Georgetown Univ.) who holds a Chair in Information Law at Frankfurt Goethe University and Prof. Dr. Georg Borges, Director for Civil Law, Legal Informatics, German and International Business Law and Legal Theory at Saarland University.

 Further board members are the heads of the relevant units of the Federal Ministry of the Interior and the Federal Ministry of Justice and for Consumer Protection.
 The members of the foundation’s advisory board represent a wide range of public institutions and media and business associations, as well as the political parties in the German Bundestag (Federal Parliament).
 All board members work on a honorary basis.